-On May 24, 2022, the Company announced an updated mineral resource estimate for the Cariboo Gold Project as part of its PEA.
-See table below.
+On May 24, 2022, the Company announced an updated mineral resource estimate for the Cariboo Gold Project as part of its Preliminary Economic Assessment ("PEA").
 Resource grades have some built-in dilution integrated through the process of modelling of "vein corridors" as opposed to individual veins.
 Metallurgical testing has shown that the mineralization can be effectively upgraded by flotation and x-ray transmission ore-sorting, owing to the strong association of gold with pyrite.
-The concentrates can then be processed at the wholly-owned QR mill.
-The mineral resource estimate incorporates eight deposit areas; the Shaft and Mosquito Creek deposits on Island Mountain, Cow and Valley deposits on Cow Mountain, and Lowhee, KL, BC Vein and Bonanza Ledge deposits on Barkerville Mountain at a cut-off grade of 2.0 g/t Au ("grams per metric tonne").
+The concentrates can then be processed at the wholly owned QR mill.
+The mineral resource estimate incorporates eight deposit areas; the Shaft and Mosquito Creek deposits on Island Mountain, Cow and Valley deposits on Cow Mountain, and Lowhee, KL, BC Vein and Bonanza Ledge deposits on Barkerville Mountain at a cut-off grade of 2.0 g/t Au (grams per metric tonne) for all deposits but Bonanza Ledge.
 The cut-off grade for Bonanza Ledge is 3.5 g/t Au.